Basilides: Metempsychosis

 However, if there be any who suffers without previous sin, it will not be "by the design of an [adverse] power", but as suffers the babe who appears to have committed no sin.
 The infant is said to receive a benefit when it is subjected to suffering, "gaining" many hardships.

 Hell

 Origen complained that Basilides deprived men of a salutary fear by teaching that transmigrations are the only punishments after death.

 Martyrdom

 Because Basilides held to a fatalistic view of metempsychosis, he believed the Christian martyrs were being punished not for being Christians, but for sins they had committed in the past.
 This is why Origen says that he depreciated the martyrs.

 Passions

 The Basilideans were accustomed to call the passions Appendages, stating that these are certain spirits that append (προσηρτημένα) themselves to rational souls in a certain primitive turmoil and confusion.
 Then, they imitate the actions of those they are appended to, and not only acquire the impulses of the irrational animals, but even imitate the movements and beauties of plants.
 These Appendages can also have characteristics of habit [derived from stones], as the hardness of a diamond.

-It is impossible to determine the precise origin of this singular theory, but it was probably connected with the doctrine of metempsychosis, which seemed to find support in Plato's Timaeus.
-St. Clement of Alexandria stated that the plurality of souls makes the body a Trojan horse.